Drugs used to treat preventable diseases carry serious risks (Part 1 - statins)

 Researchers examined medical records of over 2 million statin users in England and Wales in order to quantify side effects during the first 5 years of statin use.

 The conditions that were found to be associated with statin use were:

 - Moderate to serious myopathy (impaired muscle function)

 Statins have also been linked to increased diabetes risk in another recent study.

-Statins, which block a key enzyme in the body’s production of cholesterol, are the most widely prescribed class of drugs in the U.S. Statin use is growing, and will soon be expanding even to those who do not have elevated LDL levels, based on the recent (drug-company funded) JUPITER study.2 More widespread statin use will continue to give Americans a false sense of security, that they are protected from cardiovascular disease when they are only treating a single symptom.
+Statins, which block a key enzyme in the body’s production of cholesterol, are the most widely prescribed class of drugs in the U.S. Statin use is growing, and will expand even to those who do not have elevated LDL levels, based on the drug-company funded JUPITER study.2 More widespread statin use will continue to give Americans a false sense of security, that they are protected from cardiovascular disease when they are only treating a single symptom.
 Only excellent nutrition, not drugs, can provide complete protection against heart disease.
 With widespread use of statins, the nutritional causes of heart disease are not addressed, and a significant number of liver dysfunction, renal failure, myopathy, and cataract cases will be produced.
 The authors of the statin adverse effect study stressed that physicians should weigh the possible risks and benefits before placing someone on a statin.
 But since it is rare that a person (on a nutritarian diet) would actually require a statin, realistically the benefits do not weigh heavily.
 These adverse effects are simply unacceptable when the alternative to these drugs is a nutrient-dense diet and exercise, treatments with only positive side effects.

 1. Hippisley-Cox J, Coupland C. Unintended effects of statins in men and women in England and Wales: population based cohort study using the QResearch database.
 BMJ 2010 May 20;340:c2197.